Hello, my name is Tessa Reyes Benz.

-In the middle of all this “finding myself” chaos, I got to marry my favorite human, Chase Benz on October 30th, 2010.
+In the middle of all this “finding myself” chaos, I married my favorite human, Chase Benz on October 30th, 2010.
 Best decision I ever made.
-Not only is he the sexiest white boy you’ve ever seen, he’s probably the most talented dancer to ever walk this planet.
+Not only is he the most respectful, honest man you’ve ever met, he’s probably the most talented dancer to ever walk this planet.
 He’s almost too passionate about living an extraordinary life.
 Which is perfect for me, because I’ve always been a little too content with staying in my PJs and avoiding the social scene like it's the plague.

 Once the wedding nonsense was over, I started beating people up for a living.
 Otherwise known as a Personal Trainer.
 I’ve always had an interest in health and fitness so it was a natural choice.
 I loved it.
 Still love it, but my ovaries had a different plan in mind.
 So I strategically got knocked up on accident and gave birth to my sweet baby girl Shiloh in May 2014.
 And then only two short years later, our baby girl Noah showed up.
 Now my days consist of Minnie Mouse, dress up and Target.
 I am always at Target.